 Open the "Filter" tab.
 You can set up some filters for your target websites.
 These filters are very helpful in ensuring that you only scrape and contact niche-related websites.
 There are numerous filters that you could apply.
 You can "accept only websites with the following language" and you then select the languages.
 You can "accept only websites from the following country [sic]".
 You can also "Accept duplicate domains (different contact URLs on the same domain)".
 I can imagine that this would apply to marketplaces that have multiple vendors with their own contact forms, directories and forums.
 You can add your list of keywords for the "URL must contain" filter.
 This is a very helpful filter for scraping only URLs that have your keywords present.
 However, many domains and urls may be within a niche but not necessarily contain niche-related keywords.
 So use this option with caution so as not to limit your results.
 You could also use "Website must contain" option and add your set of niche-related keywords that must be present on the source page, contact page, HTML-Source or visible text area (you would have to check these options individually at the bottom.
 This is a very powerful filter for targeting niche-related sites with laster precision.
 In spite of these great filters, I still do not use them since I find that I get good results without them.
 Equally, given that my money sites and products are not niche-specific per se, I do not have a pressing need for these filters.
 However, this is not to say that you should not use them as they are great for increasing the focus of your campaigns.

 Under the "Submission Content" tab, you will be able to configure your contact form information.
 I strongly recommend that you use "Self-defined" configurations by entering custom information instead of using random data for trust issues.
 For example, if you use one name and surname and quite another one comes up in the email then that automatically rings alarm bells.
 Equally, you do not want to be writing from a random address in China.
 Remember, it is all about instilling trust in the recipient so do take some time to configure your message.
 You can use spintax inside your message, but I generally do not bother.
 Spin syntax is very useful because some contact form submission platforms may flag up your message as spam if the same message is being sent to contact forms on its platform.
 Shopify is a good example of this.
+I like to use internal macros, especially %url% because it helps to make your message more personalised.
+For example, I would write something along the lines of "Hi, whilst doing some research for my client, I can across %url% and thought you may be interested in my services too.".

 As I discussed above, to use your own content for each field, double click on each "Content" column field and then under the "How to fill" option, select "self-defined", click ok and enter your content.